Interior estimates for $p$-plurisubharmonic functions: Second order estimate

 where $f\in C^{1,1}(\overline{\Om}\times\mathbb R)$ is given.
 Suppose that $f\geq f_0>0$, and that there is a $p$-plurisubharmonic function $w$, satisfying $w>u$ in $\Om$ with equality on $\partial\Om$.
 Then for any fixed $\delta>0$ there is a bound

-where $C$ depends on $n,p,f_0,sup_{\Om}(|Du|+|Dw|)$ and $||f||_{C^{1,1}}$. \end{theorem} \begin{proof} As we mentioned beforehand we shall use the casewise approach of \cite{CW}.
-In fact the only major difference is the usage of Lemma \ref{usedinhessian}.
+where $C$ depends on $n,p,f_0,sup_{\Om}(|Du|+|Dw|)$ and $||f||_{C^{1,1}}$. \end{theorem} \begin{proof} As we mentioned beforehand we shall use the casewise approach similar to \cite{CW}.
+In fact the major difference is the usage of Lemma \ref{cruciallemma}.
 We provide the details for the sake of completeness.

 Throughout the argument we shall work with a fixed $\delta>0$.
 Note that if $\delta_1<\delta_2$ and the result holds true for $\delta_1$ then it also easily holds for $\delta_2$.
 Hence it suffices to prove the Theorem only for $\delta$'s sufficiently small, say for $\delta\leq\frac12$, so that $1-\delta-\delta^2\geq \frac14$.